kutinden/buyingacar/README.md

 https://www.youtube.com/watch?v=r6Lf8GtMe4M
 https://www.youtube.com/watch?v=AO_t7GtXO6w (even though
-it is about real estate sellers, not car dealers): you have to walk in and negotiate the price with the expert in negotiation who is motivated to make you pay as much as you can - he will receive a comission based on the value of the deal.
+it is about real estate sellers, not car dealers): you have to walk in and negotiate the price with the expert in negotiation who is motivated to make you pay as much as you can - he will receive a commission based on the value of the deal.
 Salespeople are trained to determine what you can pay by the way you are dressed, the way you look, talk or sit.
 There are books about it, courses you can take to be better at it.

 Nowadays, dealerships have to support email communications.
 Whoever does it poorly or still only employs sales tactics from 1980s, gets out of business if enough dealerships around start to support email.
-This situation offers a huge benefit for the tech-savvy buyer as it is much harder to employ negotiation/persuation tactics over the email and it is much easier to make dealerships compete with each other for your deal by using email and the algorithm described here.
+This situation offers a huge benefit for the tech-savvy buyer as it is much harder to employ negotiation/persuasion tactics over the email and it is much easier to make dealerships compete with each other for your deal by using email and the algorithm described here.

 # Market economy